heimrichhannot/contao-twig-support-bundle/README.md

 ### Widgets

 As already written, this bundle also allows overriding widget templates.
 Since twig templates are not rendered in the default widget/template scope as contao templates, you can't use `$this` to get variables.
-Instead, twig support bundles passes the widget instance so you can use the widget object to get the variable content instand of this, for example `{{ widget.name }}` or `{{ widget.class }}`.
+Instead, twig support bundle passes the widget instance, so you can use the widget object to get the variable content, for example `{{ widget.name }}` or `{{ widget.class }}`.

 ### Twig and contao cavets